orgbookclub/gregg/docs/commands/qotd.md

 | post \<id\> [channel] | Posts a QOTD and creates a thread for it.
 Selects a random QOTD if id is not given.
 Selects a pre-configured channel if channel is not given |

 ## QotD Lifecycle
+(Refresh this page if the diagram is not visible)

 ```mermaid
 stateDiagram-v2